Dynamics of diffusion on monoplex and multiplex networks: A message-passing approach: Analysis of contagion dynamics

 Let $\rho_0\in[0,1)$ denote the fraction of seed players among all players.
+That is, $\lfloor\rho_0 N\rfloor$ seed players are randomly selected from the population.
 Let $\qt\in[0,1]$ be the probability that a randomly selected neighbor of a node is active at time step $t$.
 In the message-passing approach, the states of $k-1$ neighbors out of $k$ neighbors are taken into account in calculating the probability $\qt$, assuming that one neighbor that is not included in the $k-1$ neighbors is still inactive (Fig.~\ref{fig:schematic}).
 This allows us to respect the directionality in the spreading of influence; a player would become active after being influenced by (or receiving ``messages'' from) the $k-1$ neighbors, and the influence (or the ``message'') is passed on to a neighbor who is not yet active.
 Assuming that the network is locally tree-like, we calculate $\qt$ by iterating the following recursion equation (i.e., the message-passing equation):